 Ryan Williams is Chris' oldest son.
 Ryan is a graduate from Father Ryan High School and Middle Tennessee State University.

 Born and raised in Nashville, TN, Ryan loves the city and everything it has to offer.
-His daughter, Greenlee, is the 6th generation of the Williams family in Nashville.
+His children, Greenlee and Walton are the 6th generation of the Williams family in Nashville.

 Growing up around construction, Ryan, has worked in both the residential and commercial construction industries.
 As part of the team since 2012, Ryan officially became a partner in 2015.
 Williamz Constructors has grown every year with Ryan and Chris working together and they hope to make be Nashville's premier residential builder.